ibm-cloud-docs/sap/sap-prereq-byol.md

 ### SAP license key with {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s
 {: #byol-netweaver-powervs}

-This is a complementary offering from IBM Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services {: note}
+This is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services
+{: note}

 SAP changed the mechanism for licensing when an {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} is running on the {{site.data.keyword.cloud}}.
 In the {{site.data.keyword.cloud_notm}}, the product license is not dependent on the underlying hardware that's running the server.
 The license is associated with the virtual server.

 The hardware key is no longer based on the hardware ID, but on the partition UUID of the logical partition (LPAR).
 The partition UUID is persisted by the platform across restarts, reconfigurations, OS reinstalls, and partition migrations, making it independent of the hardware that is running the virtual servers.

-When you request an SAP software license, be sure to use the `HARDWARE KEY` that was generated with an SAP kernel that has the minimum level that is required for running on {[site.data.keyword.cloud_notm]}.
+When you request an SAP software license, be sure to use the `HARDWARE KEY` that was generated with an SAP kernel that has the minimum level that is required for running on {{site.data.keyword.cloud_notm}}.
 The minimum SAP Kernel patch level of the kernel is found in [SAP Note 2879336](https://launchpad.support.sap.com/#/notes/2879336){: external}.
 Otherwise, your SAP software license becomes invalid as soon as your virtual server is moved to different hardware in the {{site.data.keyword.cloud}}.